meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 - BigQuery as a classic Data warehouse
 - BigLake for accesing data in an object store and applying table semantics
-- Dataform for automating data transformation steps
+- *dbt* for automating data transformation steps
 - Dimensional modeling with a star schema
 - Cloud Composer for orchestration
 - Cloud Monitoring for monitoring and alerting